Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   //!
 The method defines a complex type of transformation from one co-ordinate system to another.
   Standard_EXPORT void SetTransformation (const gp_Ax3& theCoordinateSystem1, const gp_Ax3& theCoordinateSystem2);

-  //!@name Overridden methods from TDF_Attribute
+  //!@ name Overridden methods from TDF_Attribute

   //!
 The method returns a unique GUID of the attribute.
   //!
 By means of this GUID this attribute may be identified among other attributes attached to the same label.